muitanprasert/safeguard/README.md

 * Requirements document ready for M2; others partially edited
 * Log-in
 * Key creation and loading

+_Issues_
-* NOTE: It seems reasonable to allow spaces within key.
+* It seems reasonable to allow spaces within key.
 Should we change it?
+* For usability, it might be more reasonable to not hash key names so that we'd be able to list them for the user.
+* Currently relies on running Gen to create CA keys and ensure users/ directory exists.

 _Running Instructions_
 * In the safeguard directory run